The aim of the program is to match seasoned members who are ready, willing, and able to provide support and advice with chapter members who are:

 All participants must be an ATD-LA chapter member and in good standing throughout the entire cycle of the program.
 This is a career development program and not a job placement program.
 (Not yet a member?
 Click here to join.)

-Interested members need to complete either a Mentor or Mentee application online and submit it with a current resume.
+Complete either a Mentor or Mentee application online and submit it with a current resume.
 The Mentoring Program Coordinators will review the applications, screen, and follow-up with and match applicants.
 All applicants will be notified whether or not they have been accepted into the program via email.

 This format allows the program coordinators to effectively monitor participants’ progress in the program and assist with career advancement strategies, professional development workshops and networking opportunities.